Whetstone Mining in the Blackdown Hills

 The tunnels cut into the greensand required extensive timbering to prevent them from collapsing but when a mine was abandoned, the timbering (a valuable resource) was removed for re-use and the tunnel allowed to fall into disrepair.
 This usually left a gully or trench where the mine entrance had been and the early shallow parts of the tunnel had fallen in, and often there would be sunken ground further out where galleries had collapsed.

-According to Stanes (1993), local opinion was that the mine entrances were deliberately collapsed once abandoned.
-This idea could have arisen due to the timbering being removed from abandoned mines for re-use allowing the tunnel to fall in, making the collapse seem intentional although it is possible that the collapsing of the tunnel was hastened to make it safe, preventing accidents befalling curious children, for example.
+"No open entrance to the mines survives, they were deliberately collapsed according to local opinion." - Stanes (1993).
+This idea could have arisen due to the timbering being removed from abandoned mines for re-use allowing the tunnel to fall in, making the collapses seem intentional although it is possible that the collapsing of a tunnel was hastened to make it safe, preventing accidents befalling curious children, for example.

-It has been reported that mining activity around this region was so intense that the spoil heaps were visible from the Honiton to Cullompton road and the Exeter to Taunton line as an almost continuous white line along the edge of the hill, and looking at the mining locations on the map above, the spoil heaps would certainly have been visible and did, apparently, attract visitors who were keen to find out what was going on.
-Downes (1880) mentioned the sandbanks running along the high ground which he thought were "suggestive of a railway embankment".
+It has been reported that mining activity around this region was so intense that the spoil heaps were visible from the Honiton to Cullompton road and the Exeter to Taunton railway as an almost continuous white line along the edge of the hill, and were "suggestive of a railway embankment" - Downes (1880).
+Looking at the mining locations on the map above, the spoil heaps would certainly have been visible and did, apparently, attract visitors who were keen to find out what was going on.

 Area of a spoil heap which has been excavated to show the sand and rocks